 The unemployment rate (reflective of those seeking employment but unable to find it) generally increased during this decade but was highest during the recession in 2011.
 Unemployment in the CVRD (increasing from 6.5% to 7.4%) has generally been slightly higher than in BC overall (increasing from 6.0% to 6.7%), except in 2011 (both 7.8%).
-Within the CVRD, electoral area A has generally had one of the lowest unemployment rates, but it increased dramatically from 2006 to 2011, from 3.0% to 6.3%.
-However, this is still lower than the unemployment rate across the CVRD.
+Within the CVRD, electoral area C has generally had one of the lowest unemployment rates at 5.7% in 2016.